Meisei-Technologies/.github/profile/README.md

 ### Want to know more?
 Feel free to contact Tomoko, or check our our website [here!](https://meisei.carrd.co/)[^1]

+### Contributing?
+Please make sure to follow our [project standards!](https://github.com/Plutomaster28/Meisei-Technologies-Project-Standards) or y'know, just be nice to the code-

 <sub>This markdown file is subject to updates</sub>

 [^1]: Website is currently unpolished and unfinished, please be patient qwq